LabhouseMobile/audio_app_landing/content/markdown/tmp/tos.md

-    2. Any failure to act by us with respect to a breach of this Terms by You or others does not constitute a waiver and will not limit our rights with respect to such breach or any subsequent breaches.
-This Terms are personal to you and may not be assigned or transferred for any reason whatsoever without our prior written consent and any action or conduct in violation of the foregoing will be void and without effect.
+    2. Any failure to act by us with respect to a breach of these Terms by You or others does not constitute a waiver and will not limit our rights with respect to such breach or any subsequent breaches.
+These Terms are personal to you and may not be assigned or transferred for any reason whatsoever without our prior written consent and any action or conduct in violation of the foregoing will be void and without effect.
 We expressly reserve the right to assign the Services and to delegate any of its obligations hereunder.

     3. Any notices, including information that our Services may infringe any intellectual property, copyright, must be sent to **support@labhouse.io**